ad-freiburg/qlever/README.md

 which for each command prints the exact command line it is going to execute.
 With the option `--show`, it will print the command-line without executing it, e.g., `qlever start --show`.

-# Using QLever as an embedded database

-QLever can also be used as an embedded database, that is, without the standard client-server setup but running it in-process inside your own C++ program.
-See https://github.com/ad-freiburg/qlever/pull/2100 for details and a link to a small example program.